Writing test examples

 });

-Transaction[ID:5] carries out in the Launcher with incoming message from the Fireworks launcher 1.
-This message sent with send mode = 1
+Transaction[ID:5] occurs in the launcher with an incoming message from Fireworks Launcher-1.
+This message is sent with send mode = 1

 const launchResult = await fireworks.sendDeployLaunch(